qnikst/qnikst.github.com/posts/2020-01-02-using-compacts.markdown

 On the line `{-3-}` we store update to the structure in the current region

-On the lines `{-4,5-}` we rebuld a new cache and on the line `{-6-}` we store the size to the metrics, so we can check if everything goes well or not.
+On the lines `{-4,5-}` we rebuild a new cache and on the line `{-6-}` we store the size to the metrics, so we can check if everything goes well or not.

 But it's not everything we need to check how updates take place, assume you have `HashMap`.
 You update a value at the given key with `id` function, you'll get the equal value, but